LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Facebook Messenger Templates/Generic_Template.md

   </tr>
   <tr>
     <td>action</td>
     <td>Actions are a list of applicative user actions on buttons, that will run on the consumer side and will help them to achieve their operation.
-Button action for Facebook generic, button or list layout can be set to Publish text, Link or Navigate</td>
+Button action for Facebook generic, button or list template can be set to Publish text, Link or Navigate</td>
     <td>Enum - “publishText”, “link”, “navigate”</td>
     <td>Y</td>
   </tr>